NikolayP12/sqlquestion/README.md

     <https://github.com/NikolayP12/quiz.git>

-Moodle will not detect any changes because only an id field will have been added in the questionnaire configuration section.
+Moodle will not detect any changes because only an ID field will have been added in the questionnaire configuration section.

 ## License